 (return to top)

 Enrollment in CISI occurs one-two months prior to departure.
-The CIE automatically enrolls students and will email them with further information to access their CISI Portal.
+The CIE automatically enrolls students and emails them with further information to access their CISI Portal.
 Through the CISI portal, students can:

 - Print or e-mail their insurance card, coverage brochure, consulate letter, and claim form.

 - Extend their insurance coverage if they plan to do additional travel before or after the program.

 - Find valuable travel-related information, such as health and vaccination recommendations, contract information for English-speaking doctors abroad, and country-specific information for every country in the world.

 For programs that begin after May 1, 2022 (summer 2022, fall 2022, winterim 2023, spring 2023):